 This is an early, partially referenced, draft of a scholarly article to be published next year.
 I’ve included it here to give a taste of what the academic work that comes from this project will be like.
-Addressing different audiences from the book Why Metal Matters, and the much shorter press articles, this is another crucial part of the overall project.
+Addressing different audiences from the book, and from the much shorter press articles, this is another crucial part of the overall project.
 Future scholarly articles will be built on interviews conducted over the next year or two.

 “I Felt the Landscape Screaming Through the Music”: